A blog policeman’s lot is not a happy one

 I love to blog because I love to write, but also to engage with those who do me the honour of reading and engaging what I have written.
 I am grateful when they point out errors in my writing because that is how I learn.
 In particular, I am grateful to the denizens of Slugger O’Toole who have taught me so much of what little I know of Northern Ireland.

 I am also, for my sins, a veteran of political websites in Britain, Europe, and the USA.
 Some would say I have too much time on my hands.
 But the truth is that almost 20 years ago I suffered an illness which rendered me largely incapable of physical work and even the effort of commuting to work.
-For many years I was able to do little more in a day than the shopping, or mow half the lawn, or do a carefully planned and selected small selection of minor but essential jobs.
+For many years I was able to do little more in a day than the shopping, or mow half the lawn, or do a carefully planned and selected small selection of minor but essential tasks.
 I was determined to continue to play tennis but doing so made me incapable of doing anything much else for two days.

 My one saving grace was that I could sit in front of a keyboard all day and it seemed to take nothing out of me.
 When I wrote Sovereignty 2040 in August of last year, I was able to do so in five weeks often writing day and night for 24 hours at a stretch.
 It helped, of course, that I was writing about themes I had blogged and dreamed about for many years, but just being able to do so was the greatest purely personal pleasure of my life.